Lübeck–Hamburg railway: Operations

 The construction of the Great Belt Bridge between Funen and Zealand significantly reduced long-distance rail traffic on the Hamburg–Lübeck–Copenhagen route.
 Since December 2007 Deutsche Bahn ICE TD (withdrawn from 2016) and DSB IC3 trains have operated on the route.

 Between Lübeck and Hamburg Regional-Express trains run every twice an hour from morning to evening from Monday to Friday and hourly on weekends.
 This section has the greatest number of train passengers in Schleswig-Holstein.
 The Regional-Express trains stop only in Reinfeld, Bad Oldesloe and at times in Ahrensburg.
 Regionalbahn trains operate on the Hamburg–Bad Oldesloe section, stopping at all stations.
 They are almost always composed of double-decker coaches.
 They are propelled in push-pull mode by electric locomotives, either class 112 or 143.

 Ahrensburg-Gartenholz halt was built between Ahrensburg and Bargteheide in 2009.
 It opened in 2010.
 The opening was delayed because the station had to be modified.
 Although international trains never stop there, they do pass through, so the station has to comply with international standards.

 Future

-Starting in 2017, the Hamburg–Bad Oldesloe section will be upgraded for S-Bahn operations with new stations at Claudiusstraße, Bovestraße, Holstenhofweg and Pulverhof.
+Starting in 2017, the Hamburg–Bad Oldesloe section will be upgraded for Hamburg S-Bahn operations with new stations at Claudiusstraße, Bovestraße, Holstenhofweg and Pulverhof.
 By 2018, the railway crossing at the Hammer Straße in Marienthal will be replaced by an underpass, which is seen as a prerequisite for the expansion of the S-Bahn.